 Planning for Energy Northwest’s dry cask storage project, or ISFSI, began in the late 1990s.
 Construction followed in 2001 and loading and storage of the first five casks was completed in April 2002.
 Additional building campaigns were successfully completed in 2004 and 2008, bringing the total number of casks loaded to 27.
 During 2014 Energy Northwest loaded and moved additional casks to on-site storage, bringing the total number of on-site casks to 36.
 Three new pads will be poured during 2016 for future cask storage.

 Each concrete and steel storage cylinder stands about 19 feet tall and measures 11 feet in diameter.
 The outer concrete cask encases a stainless steel canister.
 Heat is transferred from the fuel to the walls of the helium-filled canister.
 Space between the canister and cask allows air flow to cool the used fuel and canister.
 The casks rest on a large, two-foot-thick reinforced concrete pad in a fenced secure area adjacent to the plant.

 Integrated Used Fuel Management

 Under the integrated management approach, used nuclear fuel is stored on site at plants in steel-lined water-filled concrete pools, and above ground in massive airtight steel or concrete-and-steel dry canisters.
+The dry storage system allows for the safe and efficient storage of Columbia Generating Station’s used fuel until such time as it can be transported to a national repository.
+This solution will allow Columbia to continue to provide inexpensive power for ratepayers of the Northwest for many years to come.
 Although the Nuclear Regulatory Commission determined used fuel could remain in safe storage at plant sites for 100 years, such storage was never intended to be permanent.